 Maintaining an active lifestyle as we age…

-People often ask if the loss of mobility, flexibility and vitality is just a normal aging process.
+People often ask if the loss of mobility, flexibility and vitality is just a normal part of the aging process.
 The answer is a definite no; aging does not have to result in physical limitations.
 The common bent over posture of old age occurs as a result of the body adapting to long-term poor posture.
 Injuries and age cause the joints to stiffen and the muscles to tighten.
 As posture becomes more bent forward the muscles have to work harder to keep the body balanced, which makes the muscles progressively tighter.

 Think of someone over 80 who looks and lives the way you want to when you get to be that age.
 Ask yourself, “How is that person’s posture?”
 Even though many people in their 80s suffer the bent-over slump of age, you’re probably thinking of someone who still stands tall and erect, and lives an active lifestyle.